SerhiiYahdzhyiev/EMA/README.md

 EMA is designed to provide user-friendly API's for measuring the energy consumption and/or individual energy values in arbitrary applications.
-It provides sets of predefined high level macros and more low level functions allowing users to do following actions:
+It provides sets of predefined *High Level* macros and more *Low Level* functions allowing users to do following actions:

    - define measurement regions in the source code of users applications
    - filter measured devices
    - filter plugins